abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/4queens.rst

 In Constraint Programming we translate a real problem to a *mathematical model* with *variables* and *constraints*.
 Variables represent decisions and constraints restraint the variables of taking arbitrary values altogether.
-For instance, to model the 4-queens problem, we could use a binary variable :math:`x_{ij}` that indicates if a queen is present on the given :math:`(i,j)` square (:math:`x_{ij} = 1`) or not (:math:`x_{ij} = 0`).
+For instance, to model the 4-Queens Problem, we could use a binary variable :math:`x_{ij}` that indicates if a queen is present on the given :math:`(i,j)` square (:math:`x_{ij} = 1`) or not (:math:`x_{ij} = 0`).
 The first index :math:`i` denotes the :math:`i^\text{th}` row and the second index :math:`j` the :math:`j^\text{th}` column.
 We need several constraints to model that no two queens can capture each other.
 We also need to constraint the need for 4 queens.
 We could add the constraint: